AugustMiller/kirby-place-field/readme.md

       Move the pin wherever you'd like, or search for a location!
 ```

-The (poorly-named) `center` key allows you to customize the initial position and zoom level of the map interface.
+The `center` key allows you to customize the initial position and zoom level of the map interface.

 You can also set global defaults, in your `config.php`: